baileydunning/campsights/README.md

     }
 ```

-### `POST /api/v1/campsites`
-- **Description:** Add a new campsite.
-- **Request Body:**
-  - JSON object with the following fields:
-    ```json
-    {
-      "id": "string",
-      "name": "string",
-      "description": "string",
-      "lat": number,
-      "lng": number,
-      "requires_4wd": boolean,
-      "last_updated": "ISO8601 string"
-    }
-    ```
-- **Response:**
-  - Status: `201 Created`
-  - Body: The created campsite object

-### `PUT /api/v1/campsites/:id`
-- **Description:** Update an existing campsite by ID.
-- **Request Body:**
-  - JSON object with the following fields (same as POST, except `id` is in the URL):
-    ```json
-    {
-      "name": "string",
-      "description": "string",
-      "lat": number,
-      "lng": number,
-      "requires_4wd": boolean,
-      "last_updated": "ISO8601 string"
-    }
-    ```
-- **Response:**
-  - Status: `200 OK`
-  - Body: The updated campsite object

-###  `DELETE /api/v1/campsites/:id`
-- **Description:** Delete an existing campsite by ID.
-- **Response:**
-  - Status: `204 No Content`
-  - Body: N/A

 ## Elevation Data

-Campsights uses the [Open-Elevation API](https://github.com/Jorl17/open-elevation/blob/master/docs/api.md) to fetch elevation data for each campsite based on its latitude and longitude.
+Campsights uses the [Open-Elevation API](https://github.com/Jorl17/open-elevation/blob/master/docs/api.md) to fetch elevation data for campsites based on their latitude and longitude.

 - **How it works:**
-  - When a campsite is created or its coordinates are updated, the backend fetches the elevation from the Open-Elevation API.
+  - Elevation data is only fetched and attached when requesting individual campsites via `/api/v1/campsites/:id`.
+  - The backend queries the Open-Elevation API using the campsite's coordinates and caches the result in memory.
+  - Elevation data is cached by coordinate pair to avoid redundant API calls for the same location.
-  - The elevation (in meters) is stored with the campsite record in the database and included in all API responses.
+  - The elevation (in meters) is included in the API response for individual campsite requests.
-  - The backend only fetches elevation once per campsite (on creation or coordinate change); all reads use the stored value.
   - If the Open-Elevation API is unavailable or returns an error, the elevation is set to `null` and displayed as "Unknown" in the UI.

 ## Weather Data

-Campsights uses the [National Weather Service (NWS) API](https://www.weather.gov/documentation/services-web-api) to provide detailed weather forecasts for each campsite location.
+Campsights uses the [National Weather Service (NWS) API](https://www.weather.gov/documentation/services-web-api) to provide detailed weather forecasts for campsite locations.

 - **How it works:**
-  - When a campsite is requested, the backend fetches the weather forecast from the NWS API using the campsite's latitude and longitude.
+  - Weather data is only fetched and attached when requesting individual campsites via `/api/v1/campsites/:id`.
   - The backend queries the NWS `/points/{lat},{lng}` endpoint to get the appropriate forecast URL for the location, then fetches the multi-day forecast.
+  - Weather data is cached in memory with a 10-minute TTL to reduce API calls and improve performance.
-  - The weather data is included in the API response for each campsite.
+  - The weather forecast is included in the API response for individual campsite requests.
   - The frontend displays the weather data provided by the backend.
   - If the NWS API is unavailable or returns an error, a user-friendly error message is shown and weather data is omitted for that campsite.